-By 1804, George Field had developed a simplified method to extract the dye from madder roots and to lake the madder, producing a more stable pigment.
-The term "madder" can be found to describe the gamut of red hues, from brownish to purplish, to bluish.
+By 1804 George Field had developed a simplified method to extract the dye from madder roots and to lake the madder that produced a more stable pigment.
+The term ‘madder’ can be found to describe the gamut of red hues, from brownish to purplish, to bluish.
 This is because the rich colour of madder dye is the result of a complex mix of colourants.

-The proportions of these colourants can be affected by dozens of factors, from which species of madder plant is used and what soil the plant is grown in, to how the roots are stored and processed.
+The proportions of these colourants can be affected by dozens of factors, from which species of madder plant is used, what soil the plant is grown in, to how the roots and stored and processed.
 Furthermore, the colour of the final madder pigment is also affected by the metal of the salt used to make it insoluble.

-In 1868, the English chemist William Henry Perkin was pipped to the post by the German scientists Graebe and Lieberman, who patented their recipe for synthetic alizarin one day earlier.
+In 1868 English chemist William Henry Perkin was pipped to the post by the German scientists Graebe and Lieberman who patented their recipe for synthetic alizarin one day before.
 This was the first natural pigment to be recreated synthetically.
-One of the most significant benefits of this was that synthetic alizarin cost less than half the price of natural alizarin lakes – and it had even better lightfastness.
+One of the most significant benefits of this was that synthetic alizarin cost less than half the price of natural alizarin lakes and it has even better lightfastness.
 This was because madder plants take three to five years to reach their peak colour potential, followed by a lengthy and time-consuming process to extract their dye.